msbnewman/MagpieLab/README.md

 Test your code with several examples.
 Find an example of when this structure does not work well.
 How can you improve it?

 ### transformILike()
-Return to the transformILike() method.
+Return to the <code>transformILike()</code> method.
 Try running it with several examples, including "I like to dance" and "I like to eat ice cream."
 What do you notice?

-2. Revise your transformILike() method to differentiate between statements of the form "I like *something*" and "I like **to** *something*".
+2. Revise your <code>transformILike()</code> method to differentiate between statements of the form "I like *something*" and "I like **to** *something*".
 For the "I like to" statements, make your code use a new response format, like "Why do you like to *something*?"

 ### whyNot()
-Take a look at the whyNot() method.
+Take a look at the <code>whyNot()</code> method.

 We can currently respond to statements with the positive form "I like", "I like to", and "I want".
 What about the flip side: "I don't like" and "I don't want"?
 Take a look at the following statements and responses: